 Gary Kurtz (1940-2018)

 Hi, it's me again!
-It is a solemn day to announce that Gary Kurtz, the man responsible for producing the first two instalments of the "Star Wars" series and "American Graffiti", has died after losing a battle with cancer on 23rd September 2018.
+It is a solemn day to announce that Gary Kurtz, the man responsible for producing the first two instalments of the "Star Wars" series and "American Graffiti," has died after losing a battle with cancer on September 23, 2018.
 He was 78 years old.
-His efforts as a producer didn't go unnoticed but got underappreciated.
-He was instrumental in developing a franchise that was the brainchild of his then-collaborator, George Lucas.
-It began a monopoly that "Star Wars" was known for and was a pop-culture phenomenon.
-Kurtz later said in his 2010 interview that the movies had grown too motivated by memorabilia.
+His producing efforts didn't go unnoticed, but he was underappreciated.
+Gary was instrumental in developing a franchise that was the brainchild of his then-collaborator, George Lucas.
+It began a monopoly that "Star Wars" was known for.
+It was a pop-culture phenomenon.
+Kurtz later said in his 2010 interview that the movies had become overly focused on memorabilia.

-He was born in Los Angeles in 1940.
-In 1965, he began working as an assistant director and then as a production manager on small-budget movies.
-One of these films he worked on was a low-budgeted western "Ride in the Whirlwind", which featured an unknown actor named Jack Nicholson.
+Born in Los Angeles, 1940.
+In 1965, he began working as an assistant director and later became a production manager on small-budget movies.
+One of the films he worked on was the low-budget western, "Ride in the Whirlwind," which featured an unknown actor named Jack Nicholson.
 Shortly after, Gary left Hollywood in 1966 to join the Marines during the Vietnam War.
-However, these life-changing experiences would prove an influence on him.
+However, these life-changing experiences would prove influential.
 His military service ended in 1969.
-He then returned to Hollywood as an associate producer on "Chandler" and "Two-Lane Blacktop".
+He then returned to Hollywood as an associate producer on "Chandler" and "Two-Lane Blacktop."

-He was born in Los Angeles in 1940.
-In 1965, he began working as an assistant director and then as a production manager on small-budget movies.
-One of these films he worked on was a low-budgeted western "Ride in the Whirlwind", which featured an unknown actor named Jack Nicholson.
+Born in Los Angeles, 1940.
+In 1965, he began working as an assistant director and later became a production manager on small-budget movies.
+One of the films he worked on was the low-budget western, "Ride in the Whirlwind," which featured an unknown actor named Jack Nicholson.
 Shortly after, Gary left Hollywood in 1966 to join the Marines during the Vietnam War.
-However, these life-changing experiences would prove an influence on him.
+However, these life-changing experiences would prove influential.
 His military service ended in 1969.
-He then returned to Hollywood as an associate producer on "Chandler" and "Two-Lane Blacktop".
+He then returned to Hollywood as an associate producer on "Chandler" and "Two-Lane Blacktop."

-Around that time, Gary met a young upstart filmmaker named George Lucas and became partners that would last over a decade.
-During his early years, Gary studied religion extensively, and his studies would prove vital in bringing the concept of the Force back to life in the "Star Wars" franchise.
-In 1973, Lucas and Kurtz began collaborating on what was to become their first feature together on "American Graffiti", which was a hit.
-It allowed Lucas to seize the opportunity to make their second feature, which would become "Star Wars".
-After multiple drafts that Lucas had been pitching to every studio only to have them rejected, Kurtz closed a deal with 20th Century Fox to produce the science-fiction adventure.
-He helped Lucas navigate its turbulent production despite a lack of enthusiasm from the studio when they considered it a "B-picture".
+Around that time, Gary met a young upstart filmmaker, George Lucas and formed a partnership that would last over a decade.
+During his early years, Gary studied religion extensively, and his studies would prove vital in breathing new life into the concept of the Force in the "Star Wars" franchise.
+In 1973, Lucas and Kurtz began collaborating on what was to become their first feature together on "American Graffiti," which was a hit.
+It allowed Lucas to seize the opportunity to make their second feature, which would become "Star Wars."
+After multiple drafts that Lucas had been pitching to every studio, only to have them rejected, Kurtz closed a deal with 20th Century Fox to produce the science-fiction adventure.
+He helped Lucas navigate its turbulent production despite the studio's lack of enthusiasm, considering it a "B-picture."

-However, the film's success astonished everyone and meant that Lucas and Kurtz would have to make a sequel entitled "The Empire Strikes Back".
-As Lucas eventually stepped out of his reins to become the executive producer, the film fell under the direction of Irvin Kershner.
-Gary helps out with the second unit and is an assistant director.
-After the release of "Empire", Gary and Lucas' partnership dissolved when "Return of the Jedi" was about to be made and soon became the first film Lucas made without him as Howard Kazanjian took over his position.
+However, the film's success astonished everyone, ensuring that Lucas and Kurtz would have to make a sequel titled "The Empire Strikes Back."
+As Lucas eventually stepped out to become the film's executive producer, Irvin Kershner took over as director.
+Gary assists with the second unit and is an assistant director.
+After the release of "Empire," Gary and Lucas' partnership dissolved when "Return of the Jedi" was in development, and soon became the first film Lucas made without him, as Howard Kazanjian took over his position.

-In 1982, after his partnership with Lucas ended, Kurtz collaborated with Muppets creator Jim Henson and Frank Oz in making their ambitious fantasy adventure "The Dark Crystal", which became a cult favourite after its initial release.
-It doesn't equally measure up to the success that he once had with "Star Wars".
-The following films that Gary produced for the cinema screen, "Return of Oz" and "Slipstream" (which the latter reunited with Mark Hamill), were not very successful as they drove Kurtz into filing for bankruptcy.
-In his later life, Kurtz remained in the industry and continued to develop projects until his death.
-One of his latest films was "5-25-77", directed by Patrick Read Johnson and released independently in 2017.
+In 1982, after his partnership with Lucas ended, Kurtz collaborated with Muppets creator Jim Henson and Frank Oz in their ambitious fantasy adventure "The Dark Crystal," which became a cult favourite after its initial release.
+It doesn't equally measure up to the success that he once had with "Star Wars."
+The following films Gary produced for the cinema screen, "Return of Oz" and "Slipstream" (the latter of which reunited with Mark Hamill), were not very successful, as they drove Kurtz into filing for bankruptcy.
+Kurtz remained in the industry until his death, continuing to develop projects throughout his later life.
+One of his latest films was "5-25-77," directed by Patrick Read Johnson and released independently in 2017.

 Back to Home